joinposter/api-php/README.md

 # PosterAPI for PHP

-Example of using with access_token
+Example of using with only access_token
 -------------

 ```php